mitjanikolaus/compositional-image-captioning/experiments/README.md

 ## 4. Alternative architectures

-**Research Question: If MNLMs fail to generalise, what model architecture would generalise for genera- tion?**
+**Research Question: If MNLMs fail to generalise, what model architecture would generalise for generation?**

 ### Pretrained Embeddings